 To improve your posture for powerlifting exercises (and weightlifting as well), the shoes should have higher heels than forefoot to improve your balance.

 The reinforced stitching should be one of the main requirements.
 Don’t forget that you will be undergoing heavy stress for your muscles and that includes legs and feet.
 You do not want your shoes to fall apart during deadlift.

-Another thing that you want to check when ordering the best powerlifting shoes.
-The sole should be made of a high quality rubber or other anti-slip quality material.
+The sole is yet another thing that you want to check when ordering the best powerlifting shoes.
+It should be made of a high quality rubber or other anti-slip quality material.